We're glad you're here! This page will help connect you to resources that may be helpful as you prepare to begin your Dietrich School story.

 Preparing for your Academic Advising Appointment

-Now that you have completed the Academics Module of the online orientation, you will soon receive an e-mail invitation to schedule your required academic advising appointment (if you haven't done so already).
+Now that you have completed the Academics Module of the online orientation and submitted your required survey, you will soon receive an e-mail invitation to schedule your required academic advising appointment (if you haven't done so already).
 Your advising appointment is going to be an active collaboration, so be prepared and ready to engage in the process.
 We really want to get to know you, so be sure to share information with us about yourself and your goals.

 You are ready for your advising appointment if you have: